Shadow of a Doubt (1991 film)

 Shadow of a Doubt is a 1991 American psychological thriller television film directed by Karen Arthur.
-A remake of Alfred Hitchcock's 1943 film of the same name, John Gay's teleplay, based on the screenplay by Thornton Wilder, Sally Benson and Alma Reville, follows a young woman (Margaret Welsh) who gradually discovers that her beloved uncle (Mark Harmon) is in fact a serial murderer.
+A remake of Alfred Hitchcock's 1943 film, John Gay's teleplay, based on the screenplay by Thornton Wilder, Sally Benson and Alma Reville, follows a young woman (Margaret Welsh) who gradually discovers that her beloved uncle (Mark Harmon) is in fact a serial murderer.
+It aired on CBS on April 28, 1991, as an episode of the Hallmark Hall of Fame series.